NeilCannon/omnibus/README.md

 #### How do I force a refresh, or clear a value?
 Calling invalidate(Class) will force the Provider to provide a new value, or simply clear the value from the Bus if there is no Provider.

+#### How is the performance?
+Omnibus doesn't use reflection or annotations, so it's extremely fast

 contact: neilacannon@gmail.com